-How Information and Communication Technologies are used to improve learning
+How Information and Communication Technologies are used to Assist Learning

 Digital technologies are implemented to support the learning agenda in the school.
 We have three digital instruction areas for teachers, specialist teachers and teacher aides to deliver programs.
 Additionally we have 1:1 laptops for every student in the school.

 The school uses a computer skills checklist to monitor where students are and ways to upskill information technology skills.
 Our Curriculum into the Classroom Units of work allow all students to showcase these skills through using multi-modal text as part of assessment opportunities.
 Students use a range of computer programs including typing skills, Maths Lab, PowerPoints and Publisher.
-With NAPLAN being delivered online in the future, all students will be competent users to complete national tests successfully.
+With NAPLAN being delivered online in the future and PAT already readily available online, all students will be competent users to enable diagnostic and standardised testing.